geudde/attic-chest/pages/03.season-2/01.meeting-13/03.novembriad/docs.md

 Grim visaged Guy, is borne in state along
 Whilst squibs & crackers, every boy’s delight
 And blazing bonfires crown’d the noisy night.
-Now gentle muse, e’en let the faggots burn
+Now gentle Muse, e’en let the faggots burn
 While we, shall to a theme more pleasing turn,
 Though the last mention’d yet I deem it best,
 The annual meeting of the Attic Chest.